lou1306/hoax/ARCHITECTURE.md

 The general idea is to separate logic into three class families:

 * Drivers: provide valuations for the automaton's atomic propositions (AP)
-* Runners: take values from drivers and evolve the automaton accordingly
+* Runners: take values from drivers and evolve the automata accordingly
 * Hooks: perform additional actions when triggered

 # Drivers